ujjwalgodara9/Whatapp-PA/docs/GETTING_STARTED.md

 Copy both values and paste them into your own `.env` file.

-This is everything you need to get the project up and running.
-Maybe you are wondering why we didn't set any of the WhatsApp variables.
-That's because you can still run the project without them, using the [Chainlit interface](../src/ai_companion/interfaces/chainlit/app.py).
+**This is everything you need to get the project up and running.**

-In Lesson 6 (the last one), we will cover, in detail, how to set up the WhatsApp interface.
+Now, let's get back to the [README.md](../README.md) file and run the project locally!!